rmiller3/AIM_Assessment/docs/Design.md

     1. The current floor
     2. Whether it is going up or down.
     3. A "desinationRequest" subroutine which represents a boarded passenger desiring to go to a certain destination.
-    4. A FIFO queue of destinations.
+    4. A set of destinations.
 3. A FloorButton class which contains:
     1. The floor it represents
     2. Whether it represents an 'up' request or a 'down' request.